markusahlstrand/cloudworker-router/README.md

-# Cloudworker Router
+# Cloudworker Router V2

+This is a rewrite of the router wrapping the [tiny-request-router](https://www.npmjs.com/package/tiny-request-router) that does the heavy lifting.

+The router is based on [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for the path matching, which is used by many other routers as well.

-A small (3,36KB) koajs-router-style router for cloudflare workers.
+The goal is to make a battery included, opinionated typescript router for cloudflare workers.

 - Express style routing with router.get, router.post ..
 - Named URL paramters
-- Route based on hosts, path, extension, headers and protocol
 - Multiple route middlewares
 - Responds to OPTIONS requests with allowed methods
 - ES7 async/await support